Redislabs-Solution-Architects/hands-on-labs-redis-aws-sagemaker/Lab 2 - Train, Test and Deploy SageMaker Models/README.md

 ![](images/30-sagemaker-model.png)

 41. The first cell in the Host Classifier may run in to errors, like shown here.
+NOTE: If it does not give any error, simply execute and move forward.

 ![](images/41-sagemaker-model.png)

-42. And here is the error.
+42. IGNORE this if you have no error mentioned above: And here is the error.

 ![](images/42-sagemaker-model.png)

-43. Simply comment out the last line and re-execute.
+43. IGNORE this if you have no error mentioned above: Simply comment out the last line and re-execute.

 ![](images/43-sagemaker-model.png)

-44. When you re-execute the code, this time around it successfully executes the code and creates the endpoints
+44. When you execute tis code, it successfully executes the code and creates the endpoints

 ![](images/44-sagemaker-model.png)